ursinaschaede/ursinaschaede.github.io/_pages/about.md

   - /about.html
 ---

-Welcome.
+<br/><br/>

+Welcome!

-I am a PhD candidate at the University of Zurich's Economics department.
+I am a PhD candidate at the Economics department at the University of Zurich.
+I am on the 2021/222 Economics job market.

 My work as an applied microeconomist focuses on topics regarding labor markets, education and gender.
+In my job market paper, I analyze the long term impacts of a gender quota for male primary school teachers in Finland on their pupils' long run outcomes.